Gabbyogunbiyi/Project_PowerPlatform/README.md

 - ### 2.
 Canvas Apps – Inventory Management Application

 ### Problem
-Alison Manufacturing relies on **spreadsheets and manual tracking** for inventory management, leading to:
+They rely on **spreadsheets and manual tracking** for inventory management, leading to:
 - **Inaccurate stock levels** due to human errors in manual data entry
 - **Delayed inventory updates** causing stock discrepancies
 - **Lack of integration** with order processing, leading to mismanaged stock adjustments